 Academic Governance.
-The major source of academic governance within the University is the Academic Council, made up of administrators, faculty, and students from each of the four colleges and chaired by University President Rev. John I. Jenkins, C.S.C.
+The major source of academic governance within the University is the Academic Council, made up of administrators, faculty, and students from each of the colleges and schools, and chaired by University President Rev. John I. Jenkins, C.S.C.
 All major decisions concerning academic policy and scheduling throughout the University are made by this board.